-74. The Maldives commended Kiribati for its commitment to addressing the impacts of climate change, in particular its efforts to implement adaptation and mitigation projects.
-It also welcomed the adoption of the Disaster Risk Management and Climate Change Act of 2019 and the ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+74. Maldives commended Kiribati for its commitment to addressing the impacts of climate change, in particular its efforts to implement adaptation and mitigation projects.
+It also welcomed the adoption of the Disaster Risk Management and Climate Change Act of 2019 and the ratification of the Convention against Torture.

-75. Marshall Islands was pleased to note policies instituted that defined and prohibited the harassment of women, prohibited domestic violence against both women and men, and discrimination based on gender, as well as required equal pay for equal work.
-It was also encouraged by Kiribati's commitment to mitigating the effects of climate change.
-It highlighted that the Government focused on addressing child statelessness in the face of climate change and protecting the industries of communities most affected by climate change.
+75. The Marshall Islands was pleased to note the institution of new policies that defined and prohibited the harassment of women; prohibited domestic violence against both women and men; prohibited discrimination on the basis of gender; and required equal pay for equal work.
+It was also encouraged by the commitment of Kiribati to mitigating the effects of climate change.
+It highlighted that the Government was focused on addressing child statelessness in the face of climate change and protecting the industries of communities most affected by climate change.

-76. The Netherlands commended Kiribati for the accession to the Rome Statute of the International Criminal Court.
+76. The Netherlands commended Kiribati for its accession to the Rome Statute of the International Criminal Court.
 It remained concerned about high level of domestic, sexual and gender-based violence, as well as about persistent stigmatization of the LGBTI community.

-77. Solomon Islands thanked Kiribati for its engagement with the UPR, the Human Rights Council and other international mechanisms.
-It welcomed the ratification of the Convention against Torture and Other Cruel Inhuman or Degrading Treatment or Punishment; the incorporation of human rights principles into national legislation; plans on equality, sexual and gender-based violence, persons with disabilities, and children; and the Climate Change and Disaster Risk Management Plan.
+77. Solomon Islands thanked Kiribati for its engagement with the universal periodic review, the Human Rights Council and other international mechanisms.
+It welcomed the ratification of the Convention against Torture; the incorporation of human rights principles into national legislation; plans on equality, sexual and gender-based violence, persons with disabilities, and children; and the Climate Change and Disaster Risk Management Plan.

-78. Niger welcomed the progress achieved in the field of corruption, the implementation of previous recommendations, and the adoption of Climate Change and Disaster Risk Management Plan.
+78. The Niger welcomed the progress achieved in the field of corruption, the implementation of previous recommendations, and the adoption of the Climate Change and Disaster Risk Management Plan.

-79. In its concluding remarks, the delegation responded to some of the issues raised during the interactive dialogue and provide clarifications.
-Firstly, with regard to the issue of nationality and citizenship rights for women and their children, the Ministry of Justice and UNICEF were working on a project intended to lead to draft legislation to ensure that the children of Kiribati women were not discriminated against.
-Secondly, as for a concern expressed regarding tuberculosis, the Government planned to set up a new ward in the central hospital on Christmas Island for TB patients.
-Thirdly, regarding sexual education in schools, a plan was being developed under the Gender Equality and Women Development Policy 2019-2012 with a view to creating a school curriculum on sexual and reproductive rights.
-Lastly, concerning the Penal Code as it related to corporal punishment, the delegation highlighted that that issue had been taken care of in the amendment to the Children, Young People and Family Welfare Act of 2013, but needed to be reflected in the Penal Code.
+79. In its concluding remarks, the delegation responded to some of the issues raised during the interactive dialogue and provided clarifications:

+(a) With regard to the issue of nationality and citizenship rights for women and their children, the Ministry of Justice and the United Nations Children's Fund were working on a project aimed at producing draft legislation to ensure that the children of Kiribati women were not discriminated against;

+(b) As for a concern expressed regarding tuberculosis, the Government planned to set up a new ward in the central hospital on Christmas Island for patients with tuberculosis;

+(c) Regarding sexual education in schools, a plan was being developed under the Gender Equality and Women Development Policy 2019-2022 with a view to creating a school curriculum on sexual and reproductive rights;

+(d) Concerning the Penal Code as it related to corporal punishment, the delegation highlighted that that issue had been taken care of in the amendment to the Children, Young People and Family Welfare Act of 2013, but needed to be reflected in the Penal Code.